sanman00/SpongeSkills/README.md

 # SpongeSkills

-A plugin that adds skills to Minecraft
+SpongeSkills is a plugin that adds skills to Minecraft.